microsoft/refreshing-config/README.md

 be ```set``` or ```delete```, the ```name``` will be the name of the configuration value impacted, and the ```value``` will be the new value (for ```set``` operations).

 # Contributing
-Pull requests that honor the traits above will gladly be considered!
+Pull requests will gladly be considered!

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com)